 “Less Valium and sedatives…I hardly remember the birth” — Sandra

-“Another thing to maybe add to your article is to maybe mention the skin changes that can happen if baby has died in the days before delivery.
+“Skin changes can happen if baby has died in the days before delivery.
 I was quite unprepared for this, even though it is estimated our son had died in the 24 hours before delivery.
 He had little blistered areas on his wrists and ankles and I got the midwives to bandage them because I felt I was hurting him.
 I think it is important to know if you delay delivery, these changes will occur, and be prepared for them.
 If the hospital or funeral home will allow it, take baby home for a short time.
 This was never offered to us but I know someone that did this & was able to recommend it to someone else and they were so glad to have those precious moments at home.” — Jacqui

 “I would suggest an epidural.
 AND take your time saying good bye…get as many pictures as you can…hold and kiss your angel. and remember the members of this site have all been there and can support you if you need it.” – Keri